Skip to navigation Skip to content

 3

-Use the ABSTUDY Away from Base automated declaration message in the Services Australia Workspace to play the declaration, select CLK_Abstudy_AFB_Dec.
+For staff using Services Australia Workspace, use Automated Messages to play the ABSTUDY Away from Base automated declaration by selecting CLK_Abstudy_AFB_Dec.
 See the Resources page for a link to the Services Australia Workspace Intranet page which includes a Reference Guide with instructions to access automated messages.

-If it is not appropriate to play the automated message, such as where the customer has hearing difficulties or requires an Indigenous interpreter, read the declaration using the script in the ABSTUDY AFB Declaration Fast Note.
+For staff not using Services Australia Workspace, or if it is not appropriate to play the automated message (such as where the customer has hearing difficulties or requires an Indigenous interpreter), read the declaration using the script in the ABSTUDY AFB Declaration Fast Note.

 Note: due to Services Australia Workspace limitations, if there is more than one party in the call, read the declaration using the script in the Fast Note.